roopekj/blog/_posts/2025-02-16-fortran-out-here-impressing.markdown

 After fixing the string truncation problem you get another result where Fortran is slower, as you'd expect.
 Right now after all these fixes and clarifications, one website [1] centered around showing these things has arrived at a visualization where C++ is almost 20% slower than C and Fortran is still on top.
 ![](/blog/assets/legacy_benchmark.gif){:width="750px", loop=""}
 Why?
 Who knows.
 What does this have to do with anything that you'd actually run in production?
 Ah, but this is the "legacy run" version where *start times are included*.
 What does this mean, how much does it change things?
 On what hardware?
 Which operating system?
-Stop asking question.
+Stop asking questions.
 There's another version where they claim that the tests were run on an Apple M4 Max.
 ![](/blog/assets/m4_benchmark.gif){:width="750px", loop=""}
 Great.
 Again, which OS?
 Which compiler?
 In this benchmark **Rust is about 40% slower than C**.
 What?
 How?
 Rust, C, C++ and Zig (along with others on this list) can all be compiled into LLVM IR.
 This LLVM IR is decoupled from the high-level language that was written by humans and can be compiled deterministically into machine code.
 This means that for such a simple program, as long as the compiler that produces LLVM IR from the source code (C or Rust or whatever) does not do anything erroneously silly, the LLVM IR should be **essentially identical**.
 Consequently, the compiled binary would be exactly the same.
 Everything down to the individual instructions running on your CPU would be the same, yet we are seeing a difference of tens of percents in runtime?
-No, I would be very skeptical about theoretical runtime safety checks causing a 40% performance gap, and this would still only address Rust.
+For the person who's thinking this right now: Yes, I would be very skeptical about theoretical runtime safety checks causing a 40% performance gap, and this would still only address Rust.
 Furthermore, I'm sure you could write an implementation that is nearly if not completely the same in C and C++.
 In this case even the source code would match, leaving little room for even the LLVM IR compiler to mess up.
-In fact, here's one:
+In fact, here's one example of such source code:
 ![](/blog/assets/bothlangs.png){:width="500px"}

-Running the binary compiled with either the C or the C++ compiler produces the same result:
+Running the binary compiled either as C or C++ produces the same result:
 ![](/blog/assets/bothlangs_perf.png){:width="500px"}

 But I suppose this LLVM route or using literally the same source code would lead to uninteresting visualizations where the circles bounce in sync and this would not get that many likes on LinkedIn.
 Therefore, they compile directly to machine code with different compilers and different source code.
 Fair enough.